 Top 3 Spreadsheet Risk Issues in Business and Technology Transformation

-Business and technology transformation is a constant in any business, as they upgrade their technology infrastructure, or pursue a new strategic direction.
+Business & technology transformation is a constant in any business, as they upgrade their technology infrastructure, or pursue a new strategic direction.

 Business change can come from mergers, disposals, or corporate restructuring and consolidation.
 These typically drive changes to the underlying business processes and the technology infrastructure that enable them.